Top 5 Custody Mistakes Parents Should Avoid During Divorce In Los Angeles, California

 How Does Badmouthing A Co-Parent Affect My Custody Case And My Child’s Well-Being?

-The court may also make you responsible for preventing badmouthing from grandparents and new significant others, too.
-The court may also prohibit your child from being around these people if they can not stop speaking against the other parent.
+The court may also make you responsible for preventing badmouthing from grandparents and significant others, too.
+If you cannot control these people while they are around your children, the court may prohibit your child from being around these people if they cannot stop speaking badly against the other parent.

 On an emotional level, badmouthing your ex can cause serious emotional harm to your children.
 My firm has seen a huge increase in children of divorcing parents winding up in therapy because of the emotional harm caused when kids are put in the middle of their parents’ conflicts.
-Your child is not your confidant or your therapist, and should never serve that role.
+As divorces are becoming more combative, this has been a noticeable problem.
+Your child is not your confidant or your therapist and should never serve that role.

 How Can Failing To Document Communication And Agreements Affect My Chances In A Custody Battle?

-This is why apps like “Talking Parents” are so incredibly helpful.
+This is why communication apps like “Talking Parents” or “My Family Wizard” are so incredibly helpful.
 All of your communication is right there in black and white, and phone calls are transcribed for you.
-Other apps, such as “Our Family Wizard”, actually have a built-in tone meter that will alert you if your tone becomes snarky.
+Some apps actually have a built-in tone meter that will alert you if your tone becomes snarky, difficult, or argumentative.

 In short, documentation of conversations acts as your facts in court.
 I can not over-emphasize how crucial documenting your conversations with the other parent is, and records of these conversations are the first thing your attorney should be asking for.